🖥 Virtual remote consultations available. Contact us for a video Telehealth evaluation.

 Hydrocele Aspiration & Sclerotherapy

 This is a minimally invasive, quick, safe, and effective treatment for a hydrocele.
 The risk of complications is low and patient satisfaction is high.
-Unlike surgical excision, you will not need to wear athletic scrotal support, ice or sutures.
+Unlike surgical excision, you will not need narcotics, athletic scrotal support, ice or sutures.

 While we don’t perform surgery you should understand and be informed of the surgical option.
 Surgery continues to be the most common method of treatment for a symptomatic hydrocele.2 During the surgery, the surgeon will make an incision in your scrotum and drain the fluid from around the testicle.
 The space will then be sutured together.
 Recovery from surgery can take up to 5 days and you will be provided medication for pain management.
 Surgical complications include prolonged pain, recurrence, hematoma, infection and injury to the scrotal contents including the testicle, epididymis and/or vas deferens.3 In one study 40% of the patients undergoing surgical hydrocelectomy experienced postoperative complications including edema, hematoma, infection and cellulitis.4